Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

-Since limit cycle oscillations observed in the practical turbulent systems could be of different amplitudes, we next examine the effectiveness of delayed acoustic self-feedback on the suppression of such oscillations of different amplitudes ($p^\prime_{0,\text{rms}}$) in the system (Fig. \ref{diff_amp_dia}(a)).
-As mentioned before, the subscript $0$ in $p^\prime_{0,\text{rms}}$ indicates the state of thermoacoustic instability.
-The values of $L_{\text{c}} = 1400$ mm and $d_{\text{c}} = 25.4$ mm are fixed during these experiments, as they correspond to the regime of complete suppression of LCO ($p^\prime_{0,\text{rms}}=3200$ Pa) in Fig. \ref{fig2}.
-Here, the amplitude of LCO before initiating the feedback is increased by increasing the fuel flow rate in the reactant mixture while keeping the equivalence ratio constant at the same time.
-We observe that limit cycle oscillations of amplitudes $p^\prime_{0,\text{rms}} \leq 5000$ Pa (green-colored region on left side of Fig. \ref{diff_amp_dia}(a)) can be completely suppressed with an optimum size of the coupling tube, while quenching of larger amplitude limit cycle oscillations (i.e., $p^\prime_{0,\text{rms}} > 5000$ Pa, red-colored region on right side of Fig. \ref{diff_amp_dia}(a)) is not observed with this coupling tube.
-By "optimum size", we imply the dimensions (length and minimum internal diameter) of the connecting tube that are sufficient to induce maximum suppression of limit cycle oscillations in the system.
-In the red-colored region on the right side of Fig. \ref{diff_amp_dia}(a), we observe a small decrease in the amplitude of limit cycle oscillations due to delayed acoustic self-feedback.
+Since the amplitude of LCOs observed in the practical turbulent systems during the state of thermoacoustic instability could be different, we next examine the effectiveness of delayed acoustic self-feedback on the suppression of such instabilities of different amplitudes ($p^\prime_{0,\text{rms}}$) in the system (Fig. \ref{diff_amp_dia}a).
+The values of $L_{\text{c}} = 1400$ mm and $d_{\text{c}} = 25.4$ mm are fixed during these experiments, as they correspond to the regime of amplitude death of LCOs ($p^\prime_{0,\text{rms}} \approx 3200$ Pa) in Fig. \ref{fig2}.
+Here, the amplitude of LCOs before initiating the feedback is increased by increasing the fuel flow rate in the reactant mixture while keeping the equivalence ratio constant at the same time.
+In Fig. \ref{diff_amp_dia}(a), we observe that LCOs of amplitudes $p^\prime_{0,\text{rms}} \leq 5000$ Pa can be completely suppressed with an optimum size of the coupling tube.
+In contrast, quenching of larger amplitude LCOs (i.e., $p^\prime_{0,\text{rms}} > 5000$ Pa) is not observed with this coupling tube.
+By "optimum size," we imply the dimensions (length and minimum internal diameter) of the connecting tube that are sufficient to achieve amplitude death in the system.
+The brown-colored data points on the right side of Fig. \ref{diff_amp_dia}(a) indicate no suppression of LCOs due to delayed acoustic self-feedback.
 Thus, we infer that a coupling tube with optimal values of $L_{\text{c}}$ and $d_{\text{c}}$ can mitigate thermoacoustic instability lesser than a certain critical value of $p^\prime_{0,\text{rms}}$.